YouNova/23CS06002_23CS06009_23CS06018/README.md

 1. **Process ID:** Enter the process ID for the current process.
 This should be a unique identifier.

 2. **Priority:** Enter the priority level for the process.
-This should be a unique numeric value.

-3. **Peer 1 IP:** Enter the IP address of the first peer.

-4. **Peer 1 ID:** Enter the ID of the first peer.
-This should be a unique identifier.

-5. **Peer 2 IP:** Enter the IP address of the second peer.

-6. **Peer 2 ID:** Enter the ID of the second peer.
-This should be a unique identifier.

-### Example Input

-plaintext
-Copy code
-# Readme

-## Instructions for Running the Program

-This program requires input from the user to set up processes and their priorities, as well as information about their peers.
-Follow the instructions below to input the required data for three users:

-### Input Parameters

-For each user, enter the following information:

-1. **Process ID:** Enter the process ID for the current process.
-This should be a unique identifier.

-2. **Priority:** Enter the priority level for the process.
 This should be a numeric value.

 3. **Peer 1 IP:** Enter the IP address of the first peer.